 With your certificate of occupancy in hand, your builder will give you a final walkthrough of the property.
 This tour or pre-settlement demonstration is a complete walkthrough of your home and a physical demonstration of all the systems and features.
 This is a good time to act as your own inspector to spot any issues or problems that your contractor can fix before closing any deals.

 The house building timeline by week laid out above is just an estimated guide.
 In reality, the building process and timeline can change depending on the kind of house you want to build.
 The duration it takes to build a tract home is different to a spec house.
-Before construction begins, you should also know what the difference betwen tract homes and spec houses are to help you determine which type is right for you.
+Before construction begins, you should also know what the difference between tract homes and spec houses are to help you determine which type is right for you.

 Building a new house can come with plenty of complications, and the above timeline is just an example that assumes everything goes smoothly.
 You also need to factor in how much does it cost to build a new house.
 If you need any assistance, Berkshire Hathaway HomeServices California Properties can navigate you through the process.
 Our team offers years of experience and can connect you with the right people to ensure the home of your dreams.